 Let me introduce you to Kelly.
-She’s spent a lot of time, money and effort training to be a counsellor, has offered her services for free for a while and is now ready to step into private practice.
+She’s spent a lot of time, money and effort training to be a therapist, has offered her services for free for a while and now feels ready to step into private practice.

-Like most people, dipping her toe into the unknown feels a little daunting, but the desire to be a counsellor is greater than her fear, so she pushes herself out of her comfort zone and starts the marketing process.
+Like most people, dipping her toe into the unknown feels a little daunting, but the desire to help people is greater than her fear, so she pushes herself out of her comfort zone and starts the marketing process.

 One day, she is shocked to see negative comments on her Facebook Page.

 For many therapists just being on social media is an achievement.
 Being visible in business is a must you - can't be a counsellor if no one knows you're there!

 But it can feel uncomfortable, especially when just starting out.

 You may worry what people will think of you, or worry what people will say about you.

 Sometimes Imposter Syndrome may rear it’s ugly head (read more about Imposter Syndrome here) and you’re struck down with a fear that you'll be uncovered as the fraud you are and that you don't really know what you're talking about (all rubbish, of course!).

 Or you may have a general lack of confidence and a feeling of not being good enough.